Chandita1610/IFA-ViT-Knowledge-Distillation-/README.md

 •	Evaluated on ADNI and AIBL datasets
 •	Achieves up to 98.8% classification accuracy

-Datasets
-The framework was evaluated on the following benchmark datasets:
+Datasets: The framework was evaluated on the following benchmark datasets:
-ADNI
-Alzheimer’s Disease Neuroimaging Initiative (ADNI) AIBL
-Australian Imaging, Biomarker & Lifestyle Flagship Study of Ageing (AIBL) MRI Modalities
+Alzheimer’s Disease Neuroimaging Initiative (ADNI) Australian Imaging, Biomarker & Lifestyle Flagship Study of Ageing (AIBL) MRI Modalities
 •	T1-weighted MRI